25+ Amazing Small Kitchen Design: Embracing Simplicity, Openness, And Modern Ideas On A Budget

 Tall cabinets provide substantial storage and draw the eye upward, giving an illusion of height in small kitchen layouts.
 This design style is particularly useful in kitchens with limited floor space but ample vertical clearance.

-Opt for Multi-Functional Furniture
+Opt For Multi-Functional Furniture

 Opt for Multi-Functional Furniture- small kitchen furniture design